0cjs/sedoc/ee/tools/KiCad.md

   line should be kept at the default narrow .0381 value, adding only 1/2 that to the extra padding when you draw along the edge of the board.

-Other:
+__Other Notes__

-- There is a measure tool (Shift-Ctrl-M), but it's usually easier to move your mouse to the start point, hit space to reset the dx/dy display at the lower right, and then move the mouse to the end point.
+There is a measure tool (Shift-Ctrl-M), but it's usually easier to move your mouse to the start point, hit space to reset the dx/dy display at the lower right, and then move the mouse to the end point.
 Remember that this measures only aligned (grid or object) points.

+Layout of non-schematic items.
+- Hints at EE SE [How approach breadboard layout using KiCad?][se 198934] and [Design a veroboard/stripboard layout from an Eagle schematic][se 5524].
+- Use "Place / Footprint" to place .1" pin headers for prototype areas?

 #### PCB Layers